 For planning in the last few weeks before we travel we check the actual forecast, by then enough is known of the winter temperatures and weather forecast pattern to predict whether the bloom is likely to be early, average or late.
 We use the Kyuhoshi site to see this and they update it as the sakura blossom opens across the country.

-A Japan itinerary for cherry blossom
+A Japan itinerary for spring to see the cherry blossom

 We suggest a 14-day itinerary simply because of the number of wonderful places to view the blossom.
 Of course, a shorter itinerary of 7 -10 days would also be possible if you reduce the number of cities visited.
 We’ve been tempted back more than once to see them in new places and return to old favourites.